3deiva/Fraud-Management-System/README.md

 Key functionalities include:

-File Upload: Users can upload documents for AI-based verification.
+Users upload two files:

+ZIP file: Contains Aadhaar card images.

+Excel file: Contains the reference database for verification.

+The system extracts the ZIP file, processes each Aadhaar image, and compares it with the data in the Excel file.

 AI Processing: The system applies OCR, classification, and detection models to analyze the document.